By Roger Morris | March 31 2020

 It was just after the first of the new year that Jeff Fetterman noticed an increase in the number and urgency of messages he was receiving from wine clubs that he and friends had joined during their every-other-year wine-buying pilgrimages to Napa Valley and Sonoma wine country.
 Then in early March, the Delaware-based small-business entrepreneur experienced a further uptick in these messages.
 “The phone and email traffic has become at least twice normal,” he said.
 “Lots of special offers—free shipping, buy-one-get-one free, access to special wines.
 I’ve had clubs that I had cancelled ‘forget’ that I cancelled and charge me for a new shipment of wine—happened twice.”

 For California wineries, an imperfect storm was quickly forming on two fronts.
 There was a similar feeling of unease at New York City’s Jacobs Javits Center on March 2—like when someone barely reaches shelter as a thunderstorm roars in—as the third annual Vinexpo New York opened with slightly fewer international exhibitors and not quite as many American trade attendees as the previous year.
 In the days leading up to its opening, Diversified Communications, the conference organizer, gave assurances that the show would go on, despite outbreaks of Covid-19 in Europe, especially in northern Italy, where on February 22—a week before the conference opened—authorities in Lombardy sealed off six villages where the contagion was most severe.
 The following day, Veneto regional governor Luca Zaia closed down the Venice Carnival early.
 “I had no trouble with travel restrictions in getting here,” said Tommaso Chiarli at booth #1011 in the Italian pavilion as a noontime crowd flowed through the aisles around him.
-The producer of Cleto Chiarli Lambrusco near Modena noted that the virus problem was then restricted to small towns farther north.
+The producer of Cleto Chiarli Lambrusco near Modena noted that the Covid-19 virus problem was then restricted to small towns farther north.
 “But I’m following what is going on back there.”

 The next 30 days in March would turn the American wine world upside down, from consumers to winegrowers, sommeliers to wine store owners, importers to distributors—no one would be untouched as the virus first reported on New Year’s Eve in Wuhan, China, swept the world.
-New York City, which had just reported its first virus case as Chiarli spoke, would by month’s end be on lockdown, desperate for hospital beds and respirators and treating more Covid-19 cases—more than 30,000 and rising—than any other city in the world.
+New York City, which had just reported its first Covid-19 case as Chiarli spoke, would by month’s end be on lockdown, desperate for hospital beds and respirators and treating more Covid-19 cases—more than 30,000 and rising—than any other city in the world.

 Scarcity in a time of plenty